 The Texas Kidnapping law gives police the right to arrest you if they believe you intentionally or knowingly abducted another person.

-To prove a Kidnappin charge in Texas, the state prosecutors must establish certain elements of the offense beyond a reasonable doubt.
+To prove a Kidnapping charge in Texas, the state prosecutors must establish certain elements of the offense beyond a reasonable doubt.
 They must prove that the abduction was intentional or knowing it was against the consent of the kidnapped individual.
 The state must prove that the accused restrained the alleged victim against the victim’s will and that the victim was prevented from seeking freedom.

 The Penal Code provides a separate Texas statute for Aggravated Kidnapping.
 The Aggravated Kidnapping law requires the state to prove additional circumstances as elements of the offense.
 Federal law defines a separate Kidnapping crime as well.
 You can be prosecuted under either or both the Texas Kidnapping law and the Federal Kidnapping law.